FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_plrsearch.rst

 during the search.
 But the look at the frequency of zero loss results shows this is not a case of overestimation.
-Measurements at around the same offered load have higher probability of zero loss earlier (when performed at lower bound), but smaller probability later (when performed neat upper bound).
+Measurements at around the same offered load have higher probability of zero loss earlier (when performed farther from upper bound), but smaller probability later (when performed closer to upper bound).
 That means it is the performance of the system under test that decreases (slightly) over time.

 With that in mind, the apparent narrowness of the interval